 Step 4 – Form Approval:

-Send the completed Club Permit Application form and the Vehicle Eligibility and Standards Declaration together with a self-addressed envelope to the Victorian Secretary for signing.
-Address to: CIMAA (Vic), PO Box 565 Glen Waverley 3150.
+Send the completed Club Permit Application form and the Vehicle Eligibility and Standards Declaration together with a stamped and self-addressed envelope to the Victorian Secretary for signing.
+Address to: CIMAA (Vic), PO Box 353 Warragul 3820.

 Submitting the form by post is the only means of getting the form signed – if you need your motorcycle for an upcoming event then plan well ahead of time.
 Note that your Vehicle Eligibility and Standards Declaration and Road Worthy Certificate have a 30 day life from the date of signing.